saschanaz/jxl-winthumb/README.md

 1. Move to your download directory
 1. `regsvr32 jxl_winthumb.dll`, or to uninstall, `regsvr32 /u jxl_winthumb.dll`.

-You might need to restart `explorer.exe` for the component to work.
-You can use this command: `taskkill /f /im explorer.exe && start explorer.exe`
+You might need to restart `explorer.exe` or any programs that use the dll before updating it.
+Get the list of such programs using `tasklist /m jxl_winthumb.dll` and kill them e.g. with `taskkill /f /im explorer.exe && start explorer.exe`.

 ## Build environment